Sopra-Steria-Norge-Kubernetes/OpenShift/docs/Additional Documentation/Secret Managment/Sealed Secrets/Introduction.md

 ## How It Works

-1. You generate or obtain a Kubernetes secret (e.g. a Docker config, password, API key).
+1. Generate or obtain Kubernetes secret (Docker config, password, API key)
-2. The secret is encrypted using the public certificate from the Sealed Secrets controller.
+2. Encrypt secret using public certificate from Sealed Secrets controller
-3. The encrypted SealedSecret resource is committed to Git.
+3. Commit encrypted SealedSecret resource to Git
-4. When applied to the cluster, the Sealed Secrets controller decrypts it and creates a standard Kubernetes Secret.
+4. Controller decrypts and creates standard Kubernetes Secret when applied

 ## Encryption Scope

 When encrypting secrets, you must define the encryption scope, which determines how specific the decrypted Secret can be:

-- **Strict (default)**: The secret can only be decrypted in a specific namespace with a specific name.
+- **Strict (default)**: Only decrypted in specific namespace with specific name
-- **Namespace-wide**: The secret must be created in a specific namespace, but it can have any name.
+- **Namespace-wide**: Specific namespace, any name
-- **Cluster-wide**: Can be decrypted in any namespace and with any name.
-Use with caution.
+- **Cluster-wide**: Any namespace and name (use with caution)

 !!! info
-    This is specified when using `kubeseal` or the helper script provided in the tenant repository.
+    Specified when using `kubeseal` or helper script from tenant repository.

 !!! warning
-    Use `cluster-wide` scope with caution.
-This setting allows a sealed secret to be decrypted in any namespace, meaning that other users can potentially apply the secret in their own namespace and access its contents.
-This reduces namespace isolation and increases the risk of unintended secret exposure.
+    **Cluster-wide scope** allows decryption in any namespace, reducing isolation and increasing exposure risk.

 ## Tooling and Workflow